krzemienski/awesome-from-stars/README.md

 * [PapirusDevelopmentTeam/adapta-kde](https://github.com/PapirusDevelopmentTeam/adapta-kde): Adapta KDE customization
 * [IvanoBilenchi/Adaptive-Video-Player](https://github.com/IvanoBilenchi/Adaptive-Video-Player): HLS player for iOS that supports manual selection for the quality of adaptive streams
 * [JakeWharton/adb-event-mirror](https://github.com/JakeWharton/adb-event-mirror): Mirror the touch/key/button events of one device onto one or more other devices in real-time
-* [BeboKhouja/ADB-GUI](https://github.com/BeboKhouja/ADB-GUI): ADB GUI is a Java based GUI addon for ADB.
+* [BeboKhouja/ADB-GUI](https://github.com/BeboKhouja/ADB-GUI): ADB GUI is a Java-based GUI addon for ADB.
 * [yapplications/ADB-GUI](https://github.com/yapplications/ADB-GUI): None
 * [ConsciousBone/adb-tools](https://github.com/ConsciousBone/adb-tools): A simple GUI made in Python for easy use of ADB
 * [neXenio/adb-util](https://github.com/neXenio/adb-util): Electron app for Android developers, providing a GUI for common ADB operations